 Medical and travel insurance

 This project starts every Sunday the year.
-Volunteers arrive and depart on Sunday.
+Volunteers arrive on Sunday and depart on Saturday.
 You will be picked up from Zanzibar airport.
 Alternative start dates can be accommodated with advance planning so please contact us if this may suit your plans.